-France is one of our all time favourite countries for going cycling.
-As a child my parents would take myself and my brothers to France for our holidays (which were always cycling or activity based).
-Provence was one of the region that I fell in love with.
+France is one of our all-time favourite countries for going cycling.
+As a child, my parents would take myself and my brothers to France for our holidays (which were always cycling or activity-based).
+Provence was one of the regions that I fell in love with.
 Why not check out our Wine Trails of Provence cycling holiday or our Luberon National Park holiday.

 Our Top 3 Reasons Why You Should Visit Provence

 See Provence from its timeless cycling lanes, far from the crowds at your own pace with a roadbook!
 You will follow the indications of your well-written & easy-to-follow Roadbook.
 We give you practical information regarding the villages along the way, where to buy picnic fare, get the best bottle of wine & olive oil and our favourite addresses; we include our own selection of restaurants, wine estates, olive oil mills, and other places of interest and “must see” visits.

 We also include historical & cultural information about the towns visited, monuments passed, as well as information about local plants and wildlife, geology, agriculture, and all sorts of other interesting topics along the way.
 We provide itineraries with all levels whether you’re an experienced biker or a beginner!

 Learn more about the famous Côtes du Rhône Wines.
 Cycle through the vines in Châteauneuf-du-Pape, from one wine estate to another estate with a wine expert who will unveil the secrets of the mysterious concept of terroir.

 Châteauneuf-du-Pape is without a doubt the most prestigious of the Rhône Valley’s wine-making villages.
 The best part about a tour is getting into the heart of the countryside: cycling along farming tracks between vines of Grenache and Syrah, taking you past some of the village’s most fabled estates.
 And of course, a wine-tasting…